mahnaz007/ImagePreprocessing/docs/usage.md

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._
 ## Option 1: Running the Entire Pipeline Using Nextflow
 To run the 4 preprocessing steps (except fMRIPrep) together by executing the nextflow pipeline.
-This approach automates the execution of the entire pipeline using this command.
+This approach automates the execution of the entire pipeline using this command:
 ```
 nextflow run main.nf
 ```
 ## Option 2: Running Each Process Separately Using Batch Scripts
 If you want to run each process individually, you can use batch scripts using Apptainer or Singularity containers.
 This approach allows you to manage the execution of each pipeline step (e.g., DCM2BIDS, Pydeface, MRIQC) separately, without the need for Nextflow automation.

 ## Introduction
 # Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, Defacing, MRIQC, and fMRIPrep)
 **IP18042024/imagepreprocessing** is a bioinformatics pipeline that automates the preprocessing of neuroimaging data, including conversion Dicom data to the BIDS format, validation of the dataset, defacing, MRIQC for quality control, and fMRIPrep for functional MRI preprocessing.
 It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.

-This pipeline ingests raw neuroimaging data in DICOM format and processes it through BIDS conversion, validation, and quality control.
-It outputs preprocessed, ready-to-analyze MRI data for further analysis.
+This pipeline ingests raw neuroimaging data in DICOM format, converts it into the BIDS standard, validates the format, and performs quality control checks.
+The output is fully preprocessed MRI data that is ready for further analysis and research.

 The pipeline consists of five main steps:
 - **BIDsing**: Converting raw neuroimaging data (e.g., DICOM) into BIDS format.